frconor-ebook/meditations/_posts/2025-05-07-holy-purity.md

 To a certain extent, Marx is now passé, but the other two are still very much with us.
 These are the winds that are blowing.

-We have to try and know what is right and what is wrong, to keep up that spirit of struggle, to keep ourselves in good shape, to be alert, because the devil is like a lion ready to pounce, and whatever weak moments we have, he can take full advantage.
+We have to try and know what is right and what is wrong, to keep up that spirit of struggle, to keep ourselves in good shape, to be alert, because the devil is "like a lion ready to pounce" (*cf*.
+1 Pet.
+5:8), and whatever weak moments we have, he can take full advantage.

 There was an article in the newspaper some years ago that said that the U.S. Army had rejected 25 percent of their recruits because of obesity.
 They were too fat to fight.
 So 125 generals sent a letter to Congress for a bill to talk about the nourishment of children.